raychavez18/react-moviedatabase-app/README.md

-# React Fetching and Displayig Movie Database API Data
+# React Fetching and Displaying Movie Database API Data
 This is a demo showcasing latest React techniques to fetch and display top rated movies from a movie database API.

 Built with:<br/>